-As seen from the above snapshot, United Technologies entered into an “accelerated buyback” agreements with two banks (Deustche Bank AG & J.P.Morgan Chase) to repurchase $6 billion worth of company’s stock.
+As the above snapshot shows, United Technologies entered into an “accelerated buyback” agreement with two banks (Deutsche Bank AG & J.P.Morgan Chase) to repurchase $6 billion worth of the company’s stock.
 Is Accelerated Buyback different from the Share Buyback from the open market?
-The answer is YES, and in this article, we look at Accelerated buybacks in detail.

 - United Technology Accelerated Buyback

 - Disadvantages of Accelerated Buy Backs

 - Accounting & legal requirements

 - Recommended Articles